 Many other projects are forthcoming, and I highly encourage interested students to contact me with ideas for projects involving particular anatomical structures, pathologies, or other clinical themes.
-Email me here with project interest!
+Email me at firstname.lastname@example.org with project interest!

 Medical students in working in my lab (MU-COM 3D VizLab) have produced a number of videos, 3D PDFs, and other resources suitable for medical anatomy instruction.
 These resources are available here:

 I enjoy figuring out how things work.
 I also like solving puzzles.
 Figuring out the biology of extinct organisms satisfies both of these desires.
 I am presented with animals where all of the parts may not be present (soft-tissues don't always preserve in the fossil-record), and I have to make comparisons to extant (not extinct) animals to infer the missing tissues and structures and their function.
 I'd like to show you a few examples of how I restore life to these extinct and very interesting animals: